 Although Counseling & Consultation Service does not offer counseling services to staff or faculty, there are still services available to you through the Faculty and Staff Assistance Program.

-The University Faculty and Staff Assistance Program (UFSAP) is a confidential counseling service for OSU employees and their families experiencing some form of personal or work related distress that can interfere with work performance.
-All UFSAP counselors are independently licensed behavioral health professionals with years of experience and a commitment to the university community.
-Call (614) 292-4472for more information.
+The Ohio State Employee Assistance Program (EAP) is a confidential counseling service for OSU employees and their families experiencing some form of personal or work related distress that can interfere with work performance.
+All EAP counselors are independently licensed behavioral health professionals with years of experience and a commitment to the university community.
+Call (800) 678-6265 for more information.

 You are also eligible for fee-based services for individual, child, couples and family counseling at the Couples & Family Clinic.

 What if I am in an abusive relationship?

 If you are fearful for your own safety or that of your children, call 911.
 The police can help you get to a safe place.

 - Remember that no one deserves to be abused.
 If this is happening to you, in spite of what your abuser has told you, it is not your fault.
 You are not alone, and there are people who care about you.

 - Reach out.
 The best thing you can do is reach out to trusted friends, family members, neighbors, clergy, doctors and/or co-workers to let them know what is going on.